| Availability: | |

 | Quantity: | |

 Designed for light commercial and community settings, our Household Large Flow Water Purification RO membrane is a high capacity RO membrane engineered to deliver a high volume of purified water.
-Ideal for small businesses, cafes, and small community water treatment systems, this commercial reverse osmosis element offers an output of 800 GPD or higher.
-It effectively reduces dissolved solids, chemicals, and contaminants, providing a reliable and continuous supply of clean water.
-Its low energy design ensures operational efficiency, making it a cost-effective solution for point-of-use applications requiring larger flow rates.
+Perfect for small businesses, cafes, and small community water treatment systems, this commercial reverse osmosis element puts out 800 gallons per day or more.
+It effectively reduces dissolved solids, chemicals, and contaminants, giving you a reliable, continuous supply of clean water.
+Plus, its low-energy design keeps things efficient, making it a cost-effective solution for point-of-use applications that need higher flow rates.

-High-Capacity Output: This membrane is engineered for high capacity output, delivering up to 800 GPD of purified water, making it perfectly suited for applications that exceed typical residential demand.
+High-capacity output – This membrane is built for high volume, delivering up to 800 GPD of purified water.
+That makes it perfect for applications that go beyond what a typical home needs.

-Energy-Efficient Operation: Featuring a low energy design, it reduces the required feed water pressure, which lowers electricity consumption and overall operational costs for small businesses.
+Energy-efficient operation – With its low-energy design, it reduces the feed water pressure required, which lowers electricity use and overall operating costs for small businesses.

-Consistent Water Quality: Utilizing advanced reverse osmosis technology, it ensures consistent removal of a wide range of contaminants, providing reliable water quality for drinking and cooking.
+Consistent water quality – Using advanced reverse osmosis technology, it reliably removes a wide range of contaminants, giving you dependable water quality for drinking and cooking.

-Durable and Long-Lasting: Constructed with industrial-grade materials, this element is built to withstand continuous operation, offering a longer service life and reducing the frequency of replacement.
+Durable and long-lasting – Made with industrial-grade materials, this element is built to handle continuous operation.
+That means a longer service life and fewer replacements.

 Type | Polyamide Thin-Film Composite |